alpinedev51/mma-elo-engine-py/README.md

 - Currently working on implementing the backend in Rust.
 - Scraping is working (Scrapy).
 - Data is updated and stored in PostgreSQL database (locally).
-- ELO scores are all at 1000.
+- Elo scores are all at 1000.
-- ELO engine for using tables to update fighter ELO is a WIP.
+- Elo engine for using tables to update fighter Elo is a WIP.

 ## Introduction
-The MMA ELO Engine is a tool designed to help answer the age-old question: "Who is the best fighter?"
+The MMA Elo Engine is a tool designed to help answer the age-old question: "Who is the best fighter?"
 In the world of mixed martial arts (MMA), rankings can often be subjective and hotly debated.
-This project leverages the ELO rating system, traditionally used in chess, to evaluate fighters' performance based on head-to-head contests.
-By scraping data from various MMA organizations, we calculate ELO scores that provide a quantifiable measure of a fighter's skill level.
+This project leverages the Elo rating system, traditionally used in chess, to evaluate fighters' performance based on head-to-head contests.
+By scraping data from various MMA organizations, we calculate Elo scores that provide a quantifiable measure of a fighter's skill level.
 This engine aids in ranking fighters and also fuels discussions about their abilities, making the conversation about "the best" more data-driven and insightful.
-This engine also utilizes fast methods in scraping, storing, and processing data that scale well, providing an effective framework to build off of for ELO ranking systems for other competitive endeavors such as tennis, BJJ, 1v1 esports, fencing, etc.
+This engine also utilizes fast methods in scraping, storing, and processing data that scale well, providing an effective framework to build off of for Elo ranking systems for other competitive endeavors such as tennis, BJJ, 1v1 esports, fencing, etc.

-## Understanding ELO Ratings
+## Understanding Elo Ratings

-#### What is ELO?
+#### What is Elo?

-ELO is a rating system used to calculate the relative skill levels of players in two-player games such as chess, and in some cases, in combat sports like MMA.
+Elo is a rating system used to calculate the relative skill levels of players in two-player games such as chess, and in some cases, in combat sports like MMA.
 It provides a way to rank competitors based on their performance against one another.

-#### Origins of ELO
+#### Origins of Elo

-The ELO rating system was developed by Arpad Elo, a Hungarian-American physics professor, in the 1960s.
+The Elo rating system was devEloped by Arpad Elo, a Hungarian-American physics professor, in the 1960s.
 Initially designed for chess, it aimed to provide a more accurate reflection of player skill compared to the previously used systems.
-The ELO system quickly gained popularity and has since been adapted for various sports and games, including boxing and mixed martial arts (MMA).
+The Elo system quickly gained popularity and has since been adapted for various sports and games, including boxing and mixed martial arts (MMA).

 #### Mathematical Definition

-The ELO rating system calculates a player’s new rating based on the following formula:
+The Elo rating system calculates a player’s new rating based on the following formula:

 $$
 R_{new} = R_{current} + k (S - E_{S})